Dorothy is a Master Gardener, former newspaper reporter, and the author of several books. Michael is a landscape/nature photographer in NM.

 The Beloved Wild Prairie Rose

-This small-species rose is not only lovely; it provides food and habitat for birds and other wildlife.
+This small-species rose is not only lovely, but it also provides food and shelter for birds and other wildlife.
 It also attracts and provides nesting material/structure for a large number of native bees.

 Up to four flowers bloom on the tips of the new growth, then occasionally on the lateral branches of older stems.
 Leaves of the plant are alternate and compound and have serrated edges.